Central African Republic- Country Director

 In close collaboration with the PM, the CD is responsible for overall security management in a highly insecure and volatile context:

 - Ensure solid networking and in depth and regular information collection and analysis on the security situation in the country.

-- Organises for regular security updates by phone / mail with the MENTOR bases in the field
+- Organises regular security updates by phone / mail with the MENTOR bases in the field.

 - Provide security updates to MENTOR HQ on a regular basis.